Michel93DM/IA_Composant_Architec/KPIs_Indicators/KPIs_and_indicators.md

 ## 1. **Explainability KPI**
    - **Description**: This KPI evaluates the interpretability and explainability of the machine learning model's decisions, particularly how easily stakeholders can understand why the model predicted a certain welding quality.
-   - **Example**: The use of SHAP (Shapley Additive Explanations) values or LIME (Local Interpretable Model-agnostic Explanations) to explain why the model classifies a weld as defective.
+   - **Example**: The use of PUNCC or LIME (Local Interpretable Model-agnostic Explanations) to explain why the model classifies a weld as defective.
    - **Metadata**:
-     - **Parameters**: Shapley values, LIME explanations, Feature importance scores.
+     - **Parameters**: PUNCC values and box boundaries, LIME explanations, Feature importance scores.
      - **Dimension**: Percentage of predictions with interpretable explanations.
    - **Objective**: Ensure that the model’s decisions can be explained in a way that is understandable by engineers, quality controllers, or non-technical users.
    - **Phase**: Evaluation, Operational phase.